Categories: News

 A Sunday protest in St. Petersburg also attracted big crowds.

 This weekend also saw protests in Belarus, a country on Russia's western border.
-Authorities in Minsk on Saturday arrested as many as 400 people protesting tax on the unemployed.
+Authorities in Minsk on Saturday arrested as many as 400 people protesting a tax on the unemployed.
 In response, the US Embassy in Minsk issued a statement of “deep concern” for the arrests.

 “The authorities’ large-scale detention of peaceful protesters, human rights observers and journalists infringes upon basic democratic values,” the statement said, and called on authorities to “immediately release all remaining peaceful protesters, human rights advocates, and journalists.”